microsoft/promptflow/docs/reference/pfazure-command-reference.md

 `--subscription`

-Subscription id, required when pass run id.
+Subscription id, required when there is no default value from `az configure`.

 `--resource-group -g`

-Resource group name, required when pass run id.
+Resource group name, required when there is no default value from `az configure`.

 `--workspace-name -w`

-Workspace name, required when pass run id.
+Workspace name, required when there is no default value from `az configure`.

 ### pfazure run list